-When it comes to location intelligence for the auto enterprise, there are countless ways to enhance your dealership at every level and as a result, knock out the competition.
+When it comes to location intelligence for the auto enterprise, there are countless ways to enhance your dealership at every level and knock out the competition.

-According to the Location Intelligence for Auto Marketers paper we commissioned with 451 Research, marketers in the automotive sector are more sensitive to the moves their competitors are making than any other vertical surveyed.
-In fact, 58% of those who said they are likely to increase their use of location data for marketing cited “pressure from competitors” as a driver.
-Location data can help auto marketers not only better their own marketing strategies, but also ensure the competition does not steal their thunder.
+In 2018, we commissioned a paper with 451 Research—Location Intelligence for Auto Marketers—in which we discovered that marketers in the automotive sector are more sensitive to the moves their competitors are making than any other vertical surveyed.
+In fact, 58% of those who said they are likely to increase their use of mobility data for marketing cited “pressure from competitors” as a driver.
+Mobility data can help auto marketers not only better their own marketing strategies, but also ensure the competition does not steal their thunder.

-Location intelligence can be applied to many departments within an auto enterprise, including corporate marketing, media and agency partners, dealership operations and service, sales and business development, and finance/ operations/ strategy.
-Read on to learn how each of these auto enterprise departments can leverage data-driven insights to seamlessly map consumers’ offline car-shopping journey.
-These recommendations will provide better customer experiences, improve media and marketing performance, increase revenue, and boost efficiencies.
+Mobility data can be applied across many departments within an auto enterprise, including corporate marketing, media and agency partners, dealership operations and service, sales and business development, and finance/operations/strategy.
+With the help of our platform, Cuebiq Workbench, each of these auto enterprise departments can leverage data-driven insights to seamlessly map consumers’ offline car-shopping journey.
+Equipped with these insights, companies can provide better customer experiences, improve media and marketing performance, increase revenue, and boost efficiencies.
 So what are you waiting for?

 Without marketing, your product has zero chance of being discovered and desired.
 Location intelligence can help marketing departments engage auto consumers in a variety of strategic ways.